Queensbury schools have two more cases, and two others test positive

 Two other people, who had contact with students or teachers who tested positive, have now tested positive.
 But school district officials said Warren County Health Services will not give them any details on those cases, because the people are not students or teachers.

-Of the two cases fro Saturday, reported Tuesday: one student attends Queensbury High School and one attends William H. Barton Intermediate School.
+Of the two cases from Saturday, reported Tuesday: one student attends Queensbury High School and one attends William H. Barton Intermediate School.
 Both schools are closed this week.

 Queensbury closed all of its buildings for at least this week in an effort to cut the lines of contagion after several teachers and students tested positive last week.